This post is also available in: 日本語

 The Aomori Park is meticulously shaped by John Melville from Development Snowparks.
 John and his team are heavily involved from first concepts right through to the final touches of lip shaping.

 The Aomori Park opens late December and runs until closing day in April.
 The halfpipe is open from January until April (indication only; opening subject to conditions).
+Check out our park and pipe camps.

 The park and pipe open daily from 9am in the morning until 9pm at night, 7 days a week (conditions permitting).
 If you intend to ride the halfpipe, please fill out a waiver form at the ticket counter.